-The most significant estimate inherent in the preparation of our Condensed Consolidated Financial Statements is the valuation of investments and the related amounts of unrealized appreciation and depreciation of investments recorded.
+The most significant estimate inherent in the preparation of ourCondensed Consolidated Financial Statements is the valuation of investments and the related amounts of unrealized appreciation and depreciation of investments recorded.

 General Valuation Policy: We value our investments in accordance with the requirements of the 1940 Act.
 As discussed more fully below, we value securities for which market quotations are readily available and reliable at their market value.
 We value all other securities and assets at fair value as determined in good faith by our Board of Directors.
+Such determination of fair values may involve subjective judgments and estimates.